 But I confess I have my limitations.

 I’m not an expert in any stretch of the imagination, so whilst I give suggestions to help, they will not always help everyone.
 I think most people understand that and many offer their own suggestions too, which is great.
 The thing I find harder to deal with are those who don’t understand who or what I am.
 Some people expect me to be on a more personal level with them.
 Don’t get me wrong, I enjoy our honesty with each other and I think it’s really helpful.
 But there just isn’t enough of me to go round for me to start phoning people.
 A handful of people are generously offering their friendship in the form of telephone conversations.
 Whilst I appreciate how this is offered out of the goodness of their hearts, I have to decline each time.
 I just don’t have the energy.
+It was a long time before I even opened up to my “real world friends”, as I explained in Friends agony of my brain injury I didn’t let her help with.
+So please don’t take it personally when I decline.

 I do care about you all, but this is the best I can do.